 A tubing anchor catcher (TAC) secures the tubing string in deep wells that rely on a sucker rod pump (SRP) system for artificial lift.
 The TAC prevents unnecessary wear on the tubing string and the sucker rods.
 However, because the standard TAC can also restrict the flow of fluid through the annulus, it can create drops in pressure and temperature that can precipitate out scale, iron sulfide, paraffin and other sediment.
 With a standard TAC, that sediment can accumulate on top of the anchor and plant the entire string from being retrieved without an expensive workover.

 Using the Slimline® TAC to Mitigate Pressure Drops

 The patented Slimline® TAC from TechTAC® features a decreased diameter and tapered flow subs.
 That unique design increases flow-by capacity in the annulus by as much as 244% compared to other available TACs.
 This increased flow-by capacity reduces the flow regime from turbulent to a more laminar regime, thereby reducing those drops in pressure and temperature that can cause scale buildup and corrosion, which can grind production to a halt.

-One senior completion foreman with a U.S.-based oil and gas company saw the the Slimline’s impact firsthand.
-“We have one well we used to call the ‘little stinker,’ because it had to be pulled every 3 months due to scale,” he said.
+One senior completion foreman with a U.S.-based oil and gas company saw the Slimline’s impact firsthand.
+“We have one well that had to be pulled every 3 months due to scale,” he said.
 “After installing a Slimline TAC, we didn’t need to pull it for 2 years.”
 For this organization and many other production companies, installing the Slimline TAC was a simple change that mitigated the pressure and temperature drops that could lead to downtime and expensive workovers.